-27 ISA (Ireland) 600, paragraph 40(b).
+25 ISA (Ireland) 600 (Revised February 2023) , paragraph 25(a).

 The use of internal auditors to provide direct assistance is prohibited in an audit conducted in accordance with ISAs (Ireland).
 For a group audit this prohibition extends to the work of any component auditor which is relied upon by the group auditor, including for overseas components - see paragraph 5-1 above of this ISA (Ireland).